sindresorhus/copy-file/readme.md

 Type: `Function`

-Progress reporting.
+The given function is called whenever there is measurable progress.

 Only available when using the async method.

 ###### data